Stay Updated

 Each log entry includes:

-Status — PASS or FAIL badge
+Status — PASS, SKIP, or ERR badge

 AI reasoning — The full explanation from the AI